Skip to main content

 Introduced in Godot Launcher 1.2.0

-The Godot Launcher project list displays text-based badges next to each project entry.
-These badges communicate configuration details at a glance and assist in identifying projects that require special attention.
+The Godot Launcher project list displays badges next to each project entry.
+These icons communicate configuration details at a glance and assist in identifying projects that require special attention.

 Each badge includes a tooltip that provides a short description when hovered.